 The brainstorming and innovation meeting is a special kind of meeting.
-It aims at finding new ideas, activities and solutions in areas such as product or concept development or marketing campaigns.
-You have to think ‘outside the box’ and dare to try new approaches.
+It aims to find new ideas, activities and solutions in areas such as product or concept development or marketing campaigns.
+You have to think 'outside the box' and dare to try new approaches.

 Start the meeting with the Outside the box method

 The purpose of the 'Outside the box' method is to establish ties between the delegates and to practice creative thinking.
 It is a particularly educational exercise, which in fact shows how hard it is to come up with new ideas.